Beyoncé & Jay-Z Just Put Meghan Markle In The Louvre

 On Wednesday, the Carters accepted the Brit Award for Best International Group via a video recording.
 In it, the pair stands in a white room, in front of what appears to be a custom portrait of the former Suits star turned Duchess of Sussex.

-"Thank you so much for the Brit Awards for this incredible honour," says Beyoncé in the video.
+"Thank you so much for the Brit Awards for this incredible honor," says Beyoncé in the video.
 "You guys have always been so supportive.
 Everything is love.
 Thank you."

 Advertisement